lester51/grassfarmingbot/README.md

 1. Obtain your user ID from the Getgrass website:

    - Visit [https://app.getgrass.io/dashboard](https://app.getgrass.io/register/?referralCode=NXZg3yAsUsXKzy2).
-   - Open your browser's developer tools (usually by pressing F12 or right-clicking and selecting "Inspect").
    - Paste this to address bar and Enter:

      ```javascript